GameTec-live/ChameleonUltraGUI/README.md

 ## Features Roadmap
 - [x] Remove automatic build on commit/PR
 - [x] Tailor actions to build only for Windows (portable + installer) and Android
+- [x] Change default SAK and ATQA values in CaradSave() to Mifare Classic 1k
 - [ ] Expand built-in dictionary
 - [ ] Change some of the icons
 - [ ] Set default language to Russian